zubeyiro/postgresql-elasticsearch-sync/README.md

 ## Handling Fails
 Application configured to have AWS SQS for failed processes.
 In any case any sync operation fails, it'll push data to SQS queue and will try again after 1 minute.
-AWS SQS is optional, in order to use just set the following environment variables and its done.
+AWS SQS is optional, in order to use it just set the following environment variables and its done.

 ```
 AWS_ACCESS_KEY_ID=''